-Attachment 2 to this report identifies which development standards were not supported by the WAPC and which have been changed from the Council-endorsed version of the HOALPP.
+Attachment 2 to Report CJ023-03/21 identifies which development standards were not supported by the WAPC and which have been changed from the Council-endorsed version of the HOALPP.
 The information provided below also outlines the key changes and implications.